Analysis & Export Tools

 - Increase Neptuneβs d from 34 to 55: amplitude decreases, observe effect on balance

-- Browse the 766 valid configurations: use the Preset dropdown to compare alternatives
+- Browse other valid configurations: use the Preset dropdown to compare alternatives

 - Find Config #11 (Scenario A): the only configuration with mirror-symmetric d-assignments